 Giannis Antetokounmpo – Winner of the 2019 DPOY, and now reigning NBA champion, what Giannis has done in his career is already Hall-Of-Fame worthy.
 The scary thing is Giannis is just 26 years of age, entering his prime.

-Eleven rebounds, 1.2 blocks, and 1.2 steal a game tells us he is a lockdown defender.
+Eleven rebounds, 1.2 blocks, and 1.2 steals a game tell us he is a lockdown defender.
 In 2019, he also was first in defensive win shares with 5.0.

-The Greek Freak won’t give you easy layups, nor shots.
+The Greek Freak won’t give you easy layups, or shots.
 He will hunt you down, suffocate you, and force you to pass the ball or take a contested shot.

 Joel Embiid – Two players from the City of Brotherly Love come as favorites.
 That’s because they are two monsters on defense.
 Embiid is such a unit man.
 Seven feet tall, 280 pounds, he is a big boy.